pulumi/docs/content/blog/unified-logs-with-pulumi-logs/index.md

 <!--more-->

 > *Note: Currently `pulumi logs` supports only logs for applications
 > running in AWS.
-In the near future it will be expanded to Kuberentes,
+In the near future it will be expanded to Kubernetes,
 > Azure, GCP and additional cloud platforms.*

 ## Logging for Inner-Loop Development